 Half-Day or Day Tour from Taormina, Italy

-Tip: The best time for this trip is during spring or autumn when there are fewer tourists, and it’s not too cold.
-Make sure to book in advance, as it’s one of the best things to do in Taormina, Italy.
+Tip: The best time for this trip is in spring or autumn, when there are fewer tourists and it’s not too cold.
+Make sure to book in advance!

 Getting to Mount Etna

-It is a one-hour drive from Taormina to the car park at Rifugio Sapienza, also known as Etna South, which is located at around 2000 meters.
-You can park your car for free here, and there is also a visitors’ center.
-From here, you can either walk (although this stretch takes two hours and is not that scenic) or take the cable car up to the Mountain Hut, which costs 35 EUR (38 USD) for a return ticket.
+It is a one-hour drive from Taormina to the car park at Rifugio Sapienza, where parking is free.
+From here, you can either walk (takes two hours and is not that scenic) or take the cable car up to the Mountain Hut, which costs 35 EUR (38 USD) for a return ticket.

 We recommend to rent a car in Sicily through Sunny Cars with free cancellation and insurance included.
 Book your rental car here.